alexander171294/web-poker/README.md

 ## Frontend

-~~The frontend is maked with Nativescript Schematics for Angular using shared code.
-In my first app i decided to use Apache Cordova for build a web-view based mobile application, but in the last months i tried to apply nativescript, and in the last days they added support to codeshare/schematics to make web and mobile project in the same workspace.
-Then i decide to start this proyect with nativescript (by telerik).~~

 For now I am centered on finish the web version only with Angular and Stomp.

 The frontend use websockets to connect with the backend (see below).-

 ### Build frontend:

 first clone the repo, then once time use the next command to download dependencies.
-(This require you download https://nodejs.org/es/) we use version 8.0.
+(This require you download https://nodejs.org/es/) we use version last.

 You need Angular Cli (https://angular.io/guide/quickstart) and Nativescript with schematics, we resume the installations on this commands:

 ´npm install -g @angular/cli´

+´npm install´

+Comming soon?

 ´npm install -g nativescript´

 ´npm i -g @nativescript/schematics´

-´npm install´

 ´tns update´